Join Azulene Labs

 -

-Take on special projects as assigned—potentially including data analysis, event planning, and more
+Take on special projects as needed (e.g., event planning, coordination, basic analysis)

 -

-2+ years of experience as a virtual assistant, executive assistant, or similar administrative role (startup or tech experience a strong plus)
+2+ years experience as a virtual assistant, executive assistant, or similar role

 -

-Excellent written and spoken English; professional, clear communication
+Excellent written and spoken English with professional communication skills

 -